THINGS CHANGE by Ramon "King Tito Love" Cruz

 "They say the bond between fathers and daughters is unbreakable."

-Vincent “V” Pierce was born in Newburgh, New York where he spent his early childhood.
+Vince grew up in Newburgh, New York.
 As a teen, V moved down south to North Carolina where he studied music and played on multiple basketball teams.
+In his early twenties he moved back to New York.
 Today, V’s focus lies in music production and his 9-year-old daughter, Nuatej.

 THE STREETS by LeVar Lawrence